mitranim/gtg/readme.md

 * Mage is a CLI.
 Gtg is a library with CLI convenience features.

 * Gtg does not require an external CLI to function, and doesn't need separate installation.
-Just `go run .`.
-This will auto-install all dependencies including Gtg.
+Just `go run .` which auto-installs all dependencies including Gtg.

 * Mage has a build system.
 Gtg is just a library.
 No accidental conflicts in imports and declarations.
 No accidental log suppression or log spam.
 No need for special system variables.
 No multi-GiB hidden cache folder stuck forever on your system.

 * Gtg has no implicit control flow.
-Just handle your errors. `Must` is conventional, explicit, and optional.
+Just handle your errors.
+It provides `Must` shortcuts which are optional, explicit, and conventional.

 * Gtg is compatible with external watchers such as [Gow](https://github.com/mitranim/gow).